JoaoMLViegas/team_generator/README.md

 0 - Back to Main Menu

 #### Option description
-1. Generate teams from stored players: Uses the existing list of stored players to form balanced teams based on player ratings.
+1. Generate teams from stored players: Uses the existing list of stored players to form teams, choosing which players to include.
 2. Generate teams from input players: Lets you enter new players and their ratings to create teams without saving them to storage.
+NOTE: In both options, the user will be asked if the players' ratings are to be considered while generating or if the teams are to be completely random.

 ### **Manage Players Menu**
 Choosing option 2 in the Main Menu will display the following: